drLite35/data-structure-algorithms/README.md

 4. Test your code thoroughly to ensure it works as expected.

-5. Submit a pull request, clearly describing the changes you've made and providing any relevant information.
+5. Submit a pull request, clearly describing the changes you've made and providing any relevant information and relevant details.

 ## License